-Smashing a pomegranate on New Year’s Day is an ancient Greek custom that continues to this day as the red colored, nutritious fruit is considered a symbol of life and good fortune.
+Smashing a pomegranate on New Year’s Day is an ancient Greek custom that continues to this day as the red-colored, nutritious fruit is considered a symbol of life and good fortune.

 Ancient Greeks believed that the pomegranate’s ruby-like arils, or seeds, symbolized abundance, perhaps because of their quantity.
 They also represent fertility, eternity, and good fortune.

-Modern Greek tradition of smashing a pomegranate
+The modern Greek tradition of smashing it

 The more seeds that scatter on the floor, the luckier the New Year will be.

 Alternatively, this custom can occur on New Year’s Day when the family members wear their Sunday best, go to church to attend the Divine Liturgy of Basil of Caesarea, and welcome the New Year.